Sunday, April 18, 2010

 Directed by: Shawn Levy

 We watched this in the theater and have not been able to judge its success through the total box office, nor study it in DVD format.
-But, before we went, I took note that the film (including the credits, which are actually NOT part of the story) was 88 min long.
-I divided by two and put 44 min at the top of my little notebook I take to the theater. the scene that embraces the time from 40-48 minutes should include the story's Moment of Grace (MOG) and a switch in the character's mode of operation (MO) in their journey to attain their physical goal.
+(Update: Off $55M budget, Date Night succeeded WW with $152M.)
+Before Pam and I went, I took note that the film (including the credits, which are actually NOT part of the story) was 88 min long.
+I divided by two and put 44 min at the top of my little notebook I take to the theater.
+The scene that embraces the time from 40-48 minutes should include the story's Moment of Grace (MOG) and a switch in the character's mode of operation (MO) in their journey to attain their physical goal.
 Their MO before the MOG would indicate what vice they are struggling with, and their MO after the MOG would indicate what virtue they're attempting to embrace.

 I glanced down at my iPod's stopwatch.
 It read 43 minutes.
 I glanced at the time I had circled at the top of my notes -- 44 minutes.
 And I started taking notes of the dialogue as best I could.
 Here's a first draft of what could be the moral premise for DATE NIGHT: